strootje/advent-of-code-2017/README.md

 **Solution b**: Oke, so I kinda cheated this one.
 I coudn't figure out how to properly group the values so I just printed them all and used ctrl-f to look up the correct value. #sorrynotsorry

+### Day 8
+And a classic string parsing.
+I have some good memories going back to my school time, writing my own file parsers.

+**Solution a**: Had some trouble with 'innerHTML' translating '>' => '&gt;'.
+Once that was done the right answer came from the logs

+**Solution b**: Just a bit of jugeling with calculations, move it in the loop, save a list, sort, pick first. #micdrop

 [aoc17]: http://adventofcode.com/2017/
 [jsf]: http://jsfiddle.net/